Important Compliance Matters, Lodgment Dates and consequences of not meeting your obligations

 BACK TO MENU

-If you have paid wages of more than $450 per month ($1350 per Quarter) to an employee you must also pay superannuation.
-Prior to 1 July 2014 the rate is 9.25%.
-From 1 July 2014 this is 9.5% of the total wages paid to each employee for that quarter.
+If you have paid wages of more than $450 per month to an employee you must also pay superannuation.
+This rate is 9.5% of the total wages paid to each employee for that quarter (From 1 July 2021 – 30 June 2022 the rate will be 10% and will increase by 0.5% per year until it reaches 12% from 1 July 2025).
 This amount is paid directly to the employee's superannuation fund, and is payable by the 28th day following the end of the quarter in which wages were paid.
 The due dates for payment are:

 - Superannuation for wages paid during Jan-Mar is due on 28 April